dacracot/BirdNET-BarChart/docs/README.md

 ### Files:

-* `CONFIGURATION`
+* `config.sh`
-  * Example configuration file to set the longitude, latitude, home directory of the analyzer, home directory of the barcharter, home directory of the web server, and maximum percentage storage usage.
+  * Script to set the longitude, latitude, home directory of the analyzer, home directory of the barcharter, home directory of the web server, maximum percentage storage usage, backup URI, and its password.
-  * This file must be copied the the user's home directory and renamed `.BirdNET-BarChart`.
+  * The results will be written to the user's home directory and named `.BirdNET-BarChart`.
 * `weekly.sh`
   * Updates the species list using the analyzer.
   * Updates the species list removing black listed species.